hund030/basic-bot-docker/dockerizing basic bot.md

 ## Overview

-This document demostrates how to dockerizing a basic teams bot and deploy to Azure Kubernetes cluster, Azure Container App or Azure App Service.
+This document introduces how to dockerizing a basic teams bot and deploy to Azure Kubernetes cluster, Azure Container App or Azure App Service.
 Here is the comparation for different container hosting in Azure: https://learn.microsoft.com/en-us/azure/container-apps/compare-options.

 Users can choose the ideal option based on their requirement.